Self-Employed Mortgages For First-Time Buyers

 • A capital repayment mortgage or interest-only

-• A fixed, tracker or discount rate
+• A fixed, tracker or discount mortgage rate

 • the ability to make overpayments